didionconsult/blog/content/blog/A-Gatsby-Guide/index.md

 ---
 ----------------------------------

-<<<<<<< HEAD
 🎉 This is my `minimal` guide to `Gatsby` plug-ins.
 I created a site using the [gatsby-starter-blog](https://github.com/gatsbyjs/gatsby-starter-blog) from [Kyle Mathews](https://twitter.com/kylemathews).
-When referencing plug-ins in this post I am referencing the plug-ins available in the `gatsby-starter-blog`.
-There are many more available in the [Starter Library](https://www.gatsbyjs.com/starters/?).

 When learning something new I write `guides` for `personal use`.
 They serve as my go-to reference.
 They keep me from Googling repeatedly for answers.
 So, I thought I would post them here for reference.

+When referencing plug-ins in this post I am referencing the plug-ins available in the `gatsby-starter-blog`.
+There are many more available in the [Starter Library](https://www.gatsbyjs.com/starters/?).

 #### Plug-ins: (yours may be different 🤓)
 ---------------------------------------------------------------